citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 data across your cluster after adding new worker nodes.

 Using a replication factor of 2 means every shard is held on multiple workers.
-When a worker fails the master will prevent downtime by serving queries for that worker's shards using the other replicas.
+When a worker fails the coordinator will prevent downtime by serving queries for that worker's shards using the other replicas.

 ..
 NOTE::